cvedovini/wp-linkedin/readme.txt

 There can be several reasons to that problem, check the following:

 - Make sure your server's time is correct.
+- If you are using an external cache system make sure it's properly configured.
 - Try to uncheck the `Verify SSL peer` option on the plugin's settings page.

 = Since I updated to v1.6 the recommendation slider does not work anymore =